Code-Institute-Submissions/first-milestone-project-5/README.md

 * Social buttons - I have added the bands social follow buttons to the footer of every page, this is aimed at hoping to increase their following by traffic coming from the website.
-I went with the approach of in sight in mind, if the socials icons are visible all the time in the footeer as the user gets to the bottom of each page I assumed htis could improve social following.
+I went with the approach of in sight in mind, if the socials icons are visible all the time in the footeer as the user gets to the bottom of each page I assumed this could improve social following.

 * Subscription form has been added to site via modal.
 To help user/fans connnect with the band via email updates.

-* Gallery - Images optimized to reduce size to improve page laod speed.
-Font awesome Icons was used to improve the UX for the gallery when viewed by a fan/visitor.
+* Gallery - Font awesome Icons was used to improve the UX for the gallery when viewed by a fan/visitor.

 * Contact form - CSS used to add abit of interactivity to the contact page.